History of Art and Visual Studies (MA) (2023 Entry)

 Art History and its Methods

-You will become acquainted with the major methodologies that have shaped the discipline of art history as an historical discipline.
+You will become acquainted with the major approaches that have shaped the history of art as an historical discipline.
 To this end, this module will examine several theories of the history of art that either construct art as something with its own (internal) history, or understand it as something determined by wider social and political contexts.
 The module may also engage with some of the more pertinent methodological and interdisciplinary issues on the boundaries of Art History, for example Material Culture Studies.

 The Dissertation is an extended piece of writing of 15,000 words in length about a topic that you select, with the support of your supervisor.
 It allows you to demonstrate your research skills and formulate an independent perspective on your topic.
 You will be supported in your research and writing not only by your supervisor but through the Academic Preparation for History of Art module, and a series of planning workshops during the spring term.